In the Beginning

 Today’s Lifelong Passion

-I moved to Chandler, Arizona in January of 2010 to follow my daughter to Arizona State University in Tempe, and to live near my father and step-mother who live in Sun Lakes.
+I moved to Arizona in January of 2010 to follow my daughter to Arizona State University, and to live near my father and step-mother who lived in Sun Lakes.

-The warm weather is inviting to participate in all kinds of activities such as cycling, walking, hiking and more.
-I continue to be active by trying new-to-me adventures like hiking Camelback, South Mountain and various Flagstaff trails; zip lining; Salsa, Tango and Country dancing
+The warm weather was inviting and prompted participation in all kinds of activities such as cycling, walking, hiking and more.
+I continued to be active by trying new-to-me adventures like hiking Camelback, South Mountain and various other trails.
+I also tried zip lining for the first time!
+To add to my joy, I was able to find a wonderful local dance studio where I learned Salsa, Tango and Country dancing

 and more, all while maintaining my group exercise teaching and, of course, working one-on-one with my clients.